malshekh/Multi-agent-Artificial-Intelligence-Framework-for-Drug-Repurposing/Chapter 1. Introduction/General_Notes.md

 ### Stage 2.
 Strategic and Operational Considerations
 #### The first strategy is to be a best product player i.e., having the best technology possible and providing a product that incorporates all AI and all the associated features that will make it a useful products or service.
 The last strategy is network externalities, the focus is building the largest user base possible in a way that results in users getting more benefits as the size of the user base increases.
 Keep in mind that AI still struggles with deeper contextual understanding that requires real-world knowledge and cultural nuance, it also has difficulty with temporal reasoning.

+Stage I

+To identify a behavior that an AI system could enact, first determine a broad taxonomy with what is possible.
+Next, come up with examples.
+To come up with examples, consider the following questions:
+● What can humans do? (e.g., Write a novel.)
+● What are some similar AI examples? (e.g., AI can generate text through GPT-3)

+Stage II

+Now that you have a behavior, you need to define a business process that incorporates this behavior.
+Defining a business process includes 90% of your value.
+To define a business process, consider the following question:

+● What is a business process that can employ AI technologies?

+For example, in healthcare, AI technologies have the ability to discriminate sickness, recommend treatment, and understand diagnostics.
+These abilities can be applied to a business process that tracks the behaviors of users and tells them if they are taking the correct drugs.

+In this stage, you begin to develop the AI approach.
+In developing an AI approach, you need:
+1. A set of data
+2. An architecture
+3. An objective

+Stage III

+These technologies combine to create an architecture to accomplish the AI’s objective of implementation.

+However, for this implementation to occur, the AI must undergo training.
+There are three types of AI training:
+1. Supervised learning
+2. Unsupervised learning
+3. Reinforcement learning

+Stage IV

+The final stage is tinkering.
+Tinkering comprises 90% of your time.
+This is where most AI engineers do their work.
+Tinkering denotes the day-to-day actions of working with AI technologies.
+Stage 4 completes the development cycle.